 - The Group is subject to a wide variety of banking, insurance and financial services laws and regulations, which could have an adverse effect on its business.
-The Group is subject to a variety of ongoing investigations and litigation in connection with the AML matters at the Bank's Estonian branch, which could have a material adverse effect on the Bank. - The Group faces increased capital requirements due to the finalization of the Basel III Framework. - The Bank may be subject to bail-in under the BRRD, and the exercise of any power under the BRRD could have a material adverse effect on Holders. - The Group will have to pay additional amounts under deposit guarantee schemes or resolution funds. - Changes in the Group's accounting policies or in accounting standards could materially affect how it reports its financial condition and results of operations.
+The Group is subject to a variety of ongoing investigations and litigation in connection with the AML matters related to the Bank's Estonian branch, which could have a material adverse effect on the Bank. - The Group faces increased capital requirements due to the finalization of the Basel III Framework. - The Bank may be subject to bail-in under the BRRD, and the exercise of any power under the BRRD could have a material adverse effect on Holders. - Changes in the Group's accounting policies or in accounting standards could materially affect how it reports its financial condition and results of operations.